radeusgd/GADT-thesis/README.md

 - [lambda 2Gmu](./lambda2Gmu/) - my formalization of the source calculus
 - [Source calculus differences](notes/source-calculus-differences.md) explains differences between the paper version of the calculus and the formalization.

+> It is a good idea to install an extension rendering TeX markers ([for example](https://chrome.google.com/webstore/detail/tex-all-the-things/cbimabofgmfdkicghcadidpemeenbffn?hl=en)) when browsing Markdown documents on GitHub in this repository.

 ## Useful links